marclandy/enterprise-infra/architecture practice/consulting/network_edge_of_enablement.md

 ## Why This Matters

-Network Architecture is no longer confined to cabling and uptime.
-I operate at a critical junction, **where digital enablement meets enterprise control**.<br>
+Network Architecture is no longer confined to cabling and uptime.<br> I operate at a critical junction, **where digital enablement meets enterprise control**.<br>

 My work enables: